 Washington University in St. Louis has established the Discrimination and Harassment Hearing Committee (DHHC).
 This is a standing administrative hearing committee for formal complaints of discrimination or harassment brought against faculty members pursuant to the university’s policy on discrimination and harassment.
+Members of the DHHC serve as Panel members for the Discrimination and Harassment Hearing Committee Procedures (described below), the Faculty Title IX Grievance Process and the Staff Title IX Grievance Process.

 Complaints to this committee must involve allegations of discrimination or harassment based on race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.